Teaching

 • coastal sediment dynamics and morphodynamic processes in rocky and sandy shores;

-• environmental management and control of industrial activities in the Port of Sines.
+• marine monitoring in the Port of Sines.